ps3addict/ps3addict/README.md

-This github account is maintained by Coro from https://www.psx-place.com/forums/
+This github is maintained by Coro, a moderator from https://www.psx-place.com/forums/

 Please visit psx-place forum for latest news, updates straight from the devs, and help with all your Playstation problems.